-He is the co-founder and co-director of the Baroque Opera Workshop at Queens College, which recently celebrated it’s seventh successful season.
-He has also been a faculty member at La Lingua della Lirica in Novafeltria, Italy, the Westchester Summer Vocal Institute, the Maryland Summer Center for the Arts and serves on the Board of Directors of the National Opera Association.
+He is the co-founder and co-director of the Baroque Opera Workshop at Queens College.
+He has also been a faculty member at the American Institute of Musical Studies (AIMS) in Graz, Austria, La Lingua della Lirica in Novafeltria, Italy, the Westchester Summer Vocal Institute, Queens Summer Vocal Institute, the Maryland Summer Center for the Arts and has served on the board of directors of the National Opera Association.

 A specialist in teaching integrative acting and movement techniques for singers, Mr. Ronis is a frequent master class teacher and clinician.
-He has given master classes and workshops at institutions including Manhattan School of Music, Cincinnati College-Conservatory, the Seagle Colony, Opera New Jersey, Vassar College, Texas Christian University, University of Dayton, University of Evansville, Princeton University, and the Southern Louisiana Chapter of the National Association of Teachers of Singing.
+He has given master classes and workshops at institutions including Manhattan School of Music, Cincinnati College-Conservatory, the Seagle Colony, Opera New Jersey, Vassar College, Columbia University Teacher’s College, Michigan State University, Western Michigan University, Northern Iowa University, University of Wisconsin-Oshkosh, University of Wisconsin-Stevens Point, Illinois Wesleyan University, SUNY Stony Brook, Texas Christian University, University of Dayton, University of Evansville, Princeton University, and the Southern Louisiana Chapter of the National Association of Teachers of Singing.